alanazinkin/CellularAutomata/doc/DESIGN_PLAN.md

 At a high level, the program creates a robust and adaptable framework for simulating a variety of CA models, including Conway's Game of Life, Spreading of Fire, Schelling's Model of Segregation, and Wa-Tor World.
 The design separates concerns into modular components—such as grid management, rule execution, and user interaction—ensuring that each part of the program can be developed, tested, and extended independently while maintaining seamless integration and scalability.By focusing on high-level abstractions, this program is designed to be both versatile and user-friendly, catering to a wide range of users.

 ## User Interface
+- Alaan works on this part!

 ## Configuration File Format
+OH question?

 ## Design Details